sarapeddy/saga-implementation-with-Spring-Boot/slides/tutorial.md

 - *name*: the product name;
 - *description*: the product description.

-The interaction with the database (*Postgres*) is handles by Java JPA to avoid the SQL writing.
+The interaction with the database (*Postgres*) is handled by Java JPA to avoid the SQL writing.

 Overall, we have an architecture consisting of three microservices, each with its associated database that stores product information, along with an orchestrator that will manage the interactions between them.